Information for commissioners

 The RCSLT has worked with its members and external partners to produce a wealth of information for commissioners of speech and language therapy services and those seeking to have their services commissioned.
 This is a growing area of work so please check these pages and links as they develop:

-The Resource Manual is a major piece of work forms part of a range of RCSLT tools that can support leaders with the planning commissioning and delivery of services in line with government and local priorities.
+The Resource Manual is a major piece of work which forms part of a range of RCSLT tools that can support leaders with the planning commissioning and delivery of services in line with government and local priorities.

 Find out about health profiles in England